danielaparker/jsoncons/doc/ref/csv/basic_csv_options.md

 A delimiter character that indicates the end of a single value in a multi-valued field.
 Default is no multi-valued fields.

     basic_csv_options& line_delimiter(string_type value);
 String to write between records.
-Default is \n.
+Default is `\n`.

     basic_csv_options& quote_char(char_type value);
 Quote character.
-Default is quote character "
+Default is quote character `"`

     basic_csv_options& infer_types(bool value);
 Infer null, true, false, integers and floating point values in the CSV source.
 Default is `true`.